dataswift/DataPlugs/README.md

 examples of already built ones.

-The proposed implementation is built on the Scala/Play framework and has a few internal dependencies:
+The proposed implementation is built on the Scala/Play framework and contains a universal core component (`dataplug` subproject) for any DataPlug.

-- `commonPlay` as a set of various reusable blocks of code and libraries
-- `dataplug` the core components of any DataPlug

 It also relies on convenience API wrappers served as HAT Library Artifacts:

 - `hat-client-scala-play` as a Scala wrapper around the HAT HTTP API
-- `marketsquare-client-scala-play` as a Scala wrapper around the HATDeX MarketSquare HTTP API
+- `dex-client-scala-play` as a Scala wrapper around the HATDeX MarketSquare HTTP API

 ## DataPlug design